TheRealNin/ns2-rebirth/mvm.md

 * ARCs cannot target or damage ARCs, MACs, or power nodes (maps are not designed properly for ARCing power nodes)
 * Nerve gas grenades damage armor, just like against aliens.
 (It's kind of more like an acid grenade)
 * Bullets have a slight damage falloff starting at 6 metres (20 feet)
+* Flamethrowers cannot ignite marine buildings, but they can ignite marines!
+Afterburn damage increased slightly.

 ## New content
 ### Healing field